ACDguide/Governance/Governance/tech/compression.md

 **NetCDF compression is lossless**<br>

 The data is exactly as it was when read from disk.
 It can still be read using the same programming interface.
 As long as the program reading the data has been compiled with the latest netCDF library (version 4) then the task of decompressing the data is handled by the library and as far as the programs are concerned there is no difference in the data.
-The usual tools, such as ncdump, can be used to examine the variables contained within the netCDF file.
+The usual tools, such as `ncdump`, can be used to examine the variables contained within the netCDF file.

 ```{note}
 Compression with tools such as gzip is possible but is not recommended except for archival purposes.
 It has the disadvantage that the file must be decompressed to be read and then recompressed again when finished, which can be time consuming, not to mention the data in question will take up much more room while it is being analysed.